- Hilton Head

 - 2 Bathrooms

 - DVD Player

 - Towels Provided

 - Washing Machine

 New stone tile floors can be found everywhere the living space.
-The cavernous kitchen opens to the dining area with a round wood table for 4.
+The sizable kitchen opens to the dining area with a round wood table for 4.
 Blue coloring and sun bleached wood decorates the living area.
-Plush seating faces a flat screen TV/DVD on top of an chic wood armoire.
+Plush seating faces a flat screen TV/DVD on top of an fashonable wood armoire.
 The glass doors open to the balcony with a pool and sea view.

-The master bedroom is extravagant with meticulous wood and brass furnishings.
+The master bedroom is opulent with extravagant wood and brass furnishings.
 The King size bed is covered in floral print gold, olive, and burnt red hues.
 This private suite has access to the sea view balcony as well as a flat screen TV.
 The space is topped off by the private bathroom with Jacuzzi tub and walk-in shower.

 Please specify # of security gate passes are needed at time of reservation; 1 pass per car $15/week.

 Palmetto Dunes is a 2000 acre oceanfront resort that reaches from the 3 miles of white sandy beach, through 11 miles of lagoons, 3 golf courses, and 25 tennis courts, to the bikeway under highway 278 that provides access to the Shelter Cove Marina, stores, eateries, and Mall.